 Community Therapy’s Physiotherapy services are mobile and available throughout Lake Macquarie, Newcastle, Maitland/Hunter, Port Stephens & Central Coast.

 Community Therapy proudly offers the services of physiotherapists who are members of the Australian Physiotherapy Association.
 Call us to find out more about our team of physiotherapists.

 What Our Physiotherapists Do

-Community Therapy has been delivering Physiotherapy support since 2016.
-Community Therapy is registered with the APA, AHPRA and is an NDIS registered provider.
+Community Therapy is a NDIS registered provider.
+All of our physiotherapists are registered with AHPRA, and many of them are APA members.
 Our clinicians hold their own public and professional indemnity insurance, possess current criminal record checks and working with children checks.

 We primarily help people improve their strength, mobility, balance and endurance and of course we help decrease and manage pain!